 This start-up story shows how important good female investors are

-Lelia König and her co-founder launch a first dashcam specifically for cyclists.
-The road to get there was difficult.
+Lelia König and her co-founder launch the first dashcam specifically for cyclists.
+Getting there was difficult.
 An investor made the difference.

-There is a point in many start-up stories when founders realize that things can't go on like this.
+There is a point in many start-up stories when founders realize that they can't go on like this.
 In the case of Lelia König and her co-founder Sandro Beck, this point was reached after six months and a loss of 50,000 euros.
-That's how long the pair had trusted that the external company would actually manage to turn their idea of a dashcam for cyclists into a concept and then a prototype.
-"We then realised: they had completely ripped us off," says Lelia König Nothing had come of the lofty promises - and König and Beck had to start again.
+The couple had trusted for so long that the external company would actually manage to turn their idea of a dashcam for cyclists into a concept and then a prototype.
+"We then realized that they had completely ripped us off," says Lelia König Nothing came of the lofty promises - and König and Beck had to start all over again.

-The fate of König and Beck shows how quickly start-ups threaten to fail when others suddenly want to earn money.
-And it is a lesson in how important business angels can be in the early phase of a start-up to avoid such blunders.
-The past years in the history of Dashfactory also show that a setback is just a setback - and by no means has to be the end.
+The fate of König and Beck shows how quickly start-ups can fail when others suddenly want to make money too.
+And it is a lesson in how important business angels can be in the early phase of a start-up in order to avoid such missteps.
+However, the past few years in the history of Dashfactory also show that a setback is just a setback - and does not necessarily have to be the end.

-When König and Beck finally parted ways with the external company, the idea of the Dashcam was already many months old.
+When König and Beck finally parted ways with the external company, the idea of the dashcam was already many months old.
 It was born out of their shared hobby: cycling.
-Both König, who recently won the Digital Female Leader Award in the Mobility category, and Beck enjoy cycling, sometimes competitively.
-In recent years, dangerous situations have repeatedly arisen during training rides.
-Sometimes the car did not keep the minimum distance, sometimes overtook much too closely.
-No matter what they did: They couldn't prove the wrongdoing.
-So they first screwed a Gopro to the bike, which was not legally sustainable.
-Constant filming is forbidden in Germany.
-But is there no other way?
+Both König, who recently won the Digital Female Leader Award in the Mobility category, and Beck enjoy cycling, sometimes in competitions.
+In recent years, dangerous situations have repeatedly occurred during training rides.
+Sometimes the car didn't keep the minimum distance, sometimes they overtook far too closely.
+No matter what they did: They couldn't prove the misconduct.
+So they initially screwed a Gopro to the bike, which was legally unacceptable.
+Constantly filming is prohibited in Germany.
+But is there any other way?

-The first pitch deck was created in a single day - and was a hit.
+The first pitch deck was created in one day - and was a hit

-What the two had in mind was a dashcam specifically for bikes, equipped with a distance sensor that watches the cars behind you, a tail light and a camera that can film at a 120-degree angle.
-The camera is on all the time, but overdubs every few minutes.
-Only when a car gets too close or the camera registers a crash does it save the recording - giving cyclists the opportunity to prove motorists' wrongdoing for the first time.
+What the pair had in mind was a dashcam specially designed for bicycles, equipped with a distance sensor that monitors the cars behind you, a rear light and a camera that can film at a 120-degree angle.
+Although the camera is on all the time, it records itself every few minutes.
+Only if a car drives too close or the camera registers a fall does it save the recording - giving cyclists the opportunity to prove the driver's misconduct for the first time.

-But the fact that the camera exists today is by no means a matter of course.
-König and Beck were not only unsure at the beginning whether they should even take the plunge into self-employment.
-Especially the trained bank clerk hesitated, a foundation seemed too uncertain.
+However, the fact that the camera exists today is by no means a matter of course.
+Not only were König and Beck unsure at the beginning whether they should even take the plunge into self-employment.
+The trained bank clerk in particular was hesitant, it seemed too uncertain to start up.
 And then there were massive difficulties on the way to the first product - which the two were only able to overcome thanks to an investor.

-The idea for such a camera had been haunting the minds of the two for several years.
+The idea for such a camera had already been in their heads for several years.
 However, they realized it for the first time at a start-up workshop in Jena in November 2018, where they designed a pitch deck within a day, fine-tuned the idea and presented it in the evening.
-They received so much positive feedback on the pitch that they started their own business a short time later.
+They received so much positive feedback after the pitch that they started their own business a short time later.

-They had even won over an investor, even if she was only active in an advisory capacity for the first few months: BM-T Beteiligungsmanagement Thüringen GmbH, or more precisely Katja Butzmann.
+They had even already won over an investor, even if she was only active in an advisory capacity for the first few months: BM-T Beteiligungsmanagement Thüringen GmbH, or more precisely Katja Butzmann.
 She was to be the one to accompany the young start-up until its camera was ready for the market.
 "Without her, the start-up would probably not exist.
-When things are going badly, she helps you up and when things are going well, she kept us grounded.
-That was worth a lot," King says today.
-Butzmann instructed them in the start-up world, adjusted the marketing budget upwards and made the contacts the founding couple needed.
+When things are going badly, she helps you up and when things are going well, she has kept us grounded.
+That was worth a lot," says König today.
+Butzmann introduced them to the start-up world, adjusted the marketing budget upwards and made the contacts that the founding couple needed.

-BM-T, a semi-public investor, later also became the start-up's first backer.
-The investment company initially invested 125,000 euros for ten percent of the shares, and later it and another investor will inject around 600,000 in a convertible loan.
-"You don't hear that much about investors, at least not much good, but we hit the jackpot," König says of Butzmann.
+BM-T, a semi-state investor, later became the start-up's first financial backer.
+The investment company initially invested 125,000 euros for ten percent of the shares and will later inject around 600,000 euros together with another investor in the form of a convertible loan.
+"You don't hear that much about investors, at least not much good, but we hit the jackpot," says König about Butzmann.

-Until it got this far, however, there was still a real odyssey ahead of Dashfactory, as König tells us today.
-The business plan and the idea were both relatively quick to come up with.
-But since neither of them had a technical background, they needed external engineers and a company that would also implement the whole thing.
+Before it got that far, however, Dashfactory had a veritable odyssey ahead of it, as König recounts today.
+The business plan and the idea were established relatively quickly.
+However, as neither of them had a technical background, they needed external engineers and a company to implement the whole thing.
 After a few weeks, they had found a company.
-Four months and 50,000 euros later, it was clear: there would be no concept.
-Two different consultants followed and a second developer, with whom they terminated the cooperation three months later.
+Four months and 50,000 euros later, it was clear that there would be no concept.
+Two different consultants and a second developer followed, with whom they terminated the collaboration three months later.
 Only then did they go into production.

-With the new external company, things went faster.
-Within a year, the technical concept of the dashcam was ready, shortly afterwards there were the first prototypes and in the meantime the first deliveries are coming off the production line in Slovakia.
-The start-up has already received 1500 orders, even though the cam is only available for pre-order and at a hefty price of 229 euros.
-The target group, either commuters on bicycles, parents who buy it for their children or adults who buy it for their parents, apparently don't mind the price.
-Continuing has paid off for König and her co-founder.
+Things went faster with the new external company.
+The technical concept for the dashcam was ready within a year, the first prototypes were produced shortly afterwards and the first deliveries are now rolling off the production line in Slovakia.
+The start-up has already received 1,500 orders, although the cam is only available for pre-order and at the impressive price of 229 euros.
+The target group, either commuters on bicycles, parents who buy it for their children or adults who buy it for their parents, are clearly not bothered by the price.
+It was worthwhile for König and her co-founder to keep going.

 FYI: English edition available